idris-industry/ikan/README.md

 # ikan : package manager for idris,in idris

+packages will be hosted here:https://github.com/orgs/idris-packages/ , if you want to help please email me

 This project aims provides a user api in idris at minimum and should reuse other efforts as much as possible

 General discuss about idris package manager is here

 https://github.com/idris-lang/Idris-dev/issues/1825

 https://github.com/idris-lang/Idris-dev/wiki/Egg-%237:-The-Idris-Package-Manager
+# Implemented

+create new project with .ipkg template

 # Why named ikan